 Protect your Joint Financial Accounts

-In most cases, this is as a result of anger.
-Therefore, to protect yourself, you can choose to discuss it with your attorney about it.
+In most cases, this is a result of anger.
+Therefore, to protect yourself, you can choose to discuss it with your attorney.
 If you are suspecting that your spouse can withdraw all the money in your joint accounts, it’s wise for you to take half of the amount and deposit it in a separate account in your name.
 Be sure to account for every amount you will spend because you will have to account for it before a court of law.

 Calculate your Post-Divorce Budget

 After the divorce, life will have to move on.
 But how will it move on?
 Certainly, there will be major changes that will take place after the divorce, especially in terms of finances.
 That is why you will need to think about your expenses once you are legally divorced from your spouse.
 Calculate your expenses carefully.
 How will your income be?
 How will the income of your spouse be?
 If you will need any financial support after your divorce, you will need to agree with your spouse on how that will be done.

 If you fail to agree on this, the law of the state of Colorado has a way of handling the situation.
 Usually, the higher-earning spouse is the one who takes care of the other’s maintenance.
 If for whatever reason, the financial support will be long-term, then the needy spouse has to prove financial incapacity or the inability to find a job after the divorce.

 The legal team at Brighter Day℠ Law has extensive experience with all of the complex legal issues that divorcing couples may face, and we are ready to provide you the legal counsel you need during this challenging time